locnguyen1842/laravel8-restful-api-example/README.md

 This is a sample project built using laravel 8 and adopting the repository design pattern architecture

-This project applies some of the things that are essential for the REST API implementation, such as:
+This project have some features, such as:

+- Basic user, post, comment implementation
 - API Resource (Data Transfer Object)
 - Service Layer (Business Logic Layer)
 - Model Filter [Tucker-Eric/EloquentFilter](https://github.com/Tucker-Eric/EloquentFilter)